operator-framework/operator-controller/docs/drafts/derive-serviceaccount.md

 # Derive minimal ServiceAccount required for ClusterExtension Installation and Management

-Adhering to OLM v1's "Secure by Default" tenet, OLM v1 does not have the permissions necessary to install content.
-This follows the least privilege principle and reduces the chance of a [confused deputy attack](https://en.wikipedia.org/wiki/Confused_deputy_problem).
-Instead, a ServiceAccount must be provided by users to install and manage content.

-OLMv1 does not provide cluster admin privileges by default for installing cluster extensions.
+OLMv1 does not provide cluster admin privileges by default for installing cluster extensions.This means that the installation process will require a service account with sufficient privileges to install the bundle.
 It depends on the cluster extension developer to specify the exact permissions required for the management of any specific bundle.
-A ServiceAccount needs to be explicitly specified for installing and upgrading operators else will face errors when deploying your cluster extension.
+A Service Account needs to be explicitly specified for installing and upgrading operators else will face errors when deploying your cluster extension.

-The ServiceAccount is specified in the ClusterExtension manifest as follows:
+The Service Account is specified in the ClusterExtension manifest as shown below:

 ```yaml
 apiVersion: olm.operatorframework.io/v1alpha1